What is Hoarseness?

 Who Can Treat My Hoarseness?

-Hoarseness due to a cold or flu may be evaluated primary care physicians.
+Hoarseness due to a cold or flu may be evaluated by primary care physicians.
 When hoarseness lasts longer than two weeks or has no obvious cause it should be evaluated by an otolaryngologist (ear, nose and throat doctor).
 Problems with the voice are best managed by a team of professionals who know and understand how the voice functions.
 These professionals are otolaryngologists, speech/language pathologists, and teachers of singing, acting, or public speaking.
 Voice disorders have many different characteristics that may give professionals a clue to the cause.

 What Patients Are Saying